FRodrigues42/meet-meteor/database-everywhere/02-subpub-banter/README.md

 Meteor.subscribe("messages", {limit: LIMIT})
 ```

-Sub out the functionality to post a message by attaching events to some DOM elements:
+Stub out the functionality to post a message by attaching events to some DOM elements:

 ```javascript
 // Send a message by inserting into the Messages collection